jeetsukumaran/DendroPy/doc/source/tutorial/treesims.rst

 Population Genetic Tree
 =======================

-The :func:`pop_gen_tree()` function generates a tree with edges decorated with population sizes and leaf nodes decorated by the number of genes (samples or lineages) in each leaf.
+The :func:`~dendropy.treesim.pop_gen_tree()` function generates a tree with edges decorated with population sizes and leaf nodes decorated by the number of genes (samples or lineages) in each leaf.
 This tree is useful for coalescent-simulations (see below).

 Coalescent Tree
 ===============
-The :func:`pure_kingman()` function simulates a tree under Kingman's n-coalescent (i.e., the pure, unconstrained coalescent process).
+The :func:`~dendropy.treesim.pure_kingman()` function simulates a tree under Kingman's n-coalescent (i.e., the pure, unconstrained coalescent process).

 Censored Coalescent Tree
 ========================
-The :func:`constrained_kingman()` function simulates a tree under the censored coalescent, i.e., the coalescent conditional or constrained by a containing species or population tree.
+The :func:`~dendropy.treesim.constrained_kingman()` function simulates a tree under the censored coalescent, i.e., the coalescent conditional or constrained by a containing species or population tree.